GemiALB/cookie-clicker/README.md

-# 🍪 Cookie Clicker - Handmade by Gemi! 🍪
+# 🍪 Cookie Clicker - handmade by Gemi! 🍪

 Welcome to my **Cookie Clicker**!
 If you love cookies (and who doesn’t?), you’re in the right place!
 This fun game lets you click on cookies to increase your score, buy upgrades, and even activate auto-clickers to help you rack up even more points! 🎉

-## 🎮 How to Play?
+## 🎮 How to play?

 1. **Click on the cookie** to earn points!
 Each click adds a point to your score. 🥳
 2. **Buy upgrades** to double your cookie production!
 Each upgrade makes the game even more exciting. 🚀